New security measures being phased in at all upstate New York airports

-The new procedures are expected to be in place starting this month at the major four Upstate New York airports—Buffalo-Niagara International Airport, Greater Rochester International Airport, Syracuse Hancock International Airport and Albany International Airport.
+The new procedures are expected to be in place starting this month at the major four upstate New York airports—Greater Rochester International Airport, Syracuse Hancock International Airport, Albany International Airport and Buffalo-Niagara International Airport.
 The enhanced security protocols also will be implemented at all of the smaller airports in New York state such as Ithaca Tompkins Regional Airport, Elmira-Corning Regional Airport, Niagara Falls International Airport, Plattsburgh International Airport, Greater Binghamton Airport, Ogdensburg International Airport, Chautauqua County-Jamestown Airport, Watertown International Airport, Massena International Airport and Adirondack Regional Airport.

 It is possible that more carry-on bags may experience bag checks, however, TSA has identified ways to improve screening procedures for carry-on bags, with quicker and more targeted measures for officers to clear the bags.
 So the new process is not expected to alter checkpoint wait times.

 TSA officers will be stationed in front of the checkpoint X-ray machines to guide passengers through the screening process and recommend how best to arrange their carry-on items for X-ray screening.
 Travelers are encouraged to organize their carry-on bags and keep them uncluttered to ease the screening process and keep the lines moving.